mmalgeri/mariadb-aws-cloudformation-templates/README.md

 2. Set AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_SESSION_TOKEN in your environment that issues aws cli commands.
 On MacOs these can be set in your .bash_profile file.
 In Windows, they are likely set as Environment variables but not confirmed in this project yet.
 3. Can also set AWS_DEFAULT_REGION
 4. Create a public/private keypair to associate to your the security groups.
 Goes in ~/.ssh directory on MacOs
-5. Search for YOUR_TOKEN, and input YOUR_TOKEN.
-Also put correct version if not "10.6"

-      e.g       ./mariadb_es_repo_setup --token="YOUR_TOKEN" --apply --mariadb-server-version="10.6"

-      YOUR_TOKEN is also found in wget URLs

 ## Getting started
-Set "Default"  values for all the  "Parameters" near top of template
+Search for repo version and change to current version you are using.
+Will change this in next version to leverage Systems Manager Parameter(s)

 ## Launch stack